fbeltrao/azfunctions-distributed-locking/ReadMe.md

 ## Sample scenario

 IoT devices send telemetry data to Azure IoT Hub containing measured temperature.
 Based on measured temperature thresholds a notification should be sent.
-Notifications per device cannot be triggered more than once every 1 minute.
+Notifications per device cannot be triggered more than once every 60 seconds.

 ## Solution demonstrated here

 As to most software engineering problems there are multiple solutions to a problem.
-The one I would like to demonstrate is using Azure Functions to process telemetry data coming from IoT Hub, sending a notification if a device temperature gets too high.
-By using Azure functions we don't have to worry about scalability, we just have to fine tune the IoT Hub size and the partition count.
-The application code, if configured properly (i.e. consumption plan), will be scaled by Azure.
+The one implemented in this repository uses Azure Functions to process telemetry data coming from IoT Hub, sending a notification if a device temperature gets too high.

-The challenge we have is to ensure that a single device will not trigger the alert more than once every 10 minutes.
-The approach demonstrated in this sample is using distributed locking backed by Azure Storage or Cosmos DB.
+The challenge is to ensure that a single device will not trigger the alert more than once every 60 seconds.
+The approach demonstrated here uses distributed locking backed by Azure Storage or Cosmos DB.

 ## Locking using Azure Storage